 Augustana’s students gain admission to graduate programs in geography, regional planning, landscape architecture and environmental studies.
 Currently, graduates attend institutions such as the universities of California–Berkeley, Wisconsin–Madison, Wisconsin–Milwaukee, Illinois at Urbana-Champaign, and Southern Illinois.

-Here's a sampling of what 2013 graduates are doing:
+Here's a sampling of what recent graduates are doing: